-- Most standard PC floppy drives have their 34-pin connector on different position requiring a longer ribbon cable. - The pins on a standard floppy drive are reversed from the standard Yamaha drive, requiring the ribbon cable to twist completely. - The power connector of most standard PC floppy drives is in the middle and not on the left side.
-The standard power cable of an EL90 is just long enough to reach this power connector. - A standard drive does not fit in an MDR because an MDR requires a floppy drive with no frontpanel.
+- Most standard PC floppy drives have their 34-pin connector on the left side instead of the right side requiring a longer ribbon cable. - The pins on that connecter are reversed requiring the ribbon cable to twist completely. - The power connector of most standard PC floppy drives is in the middle and not on the left side.
+The standard power cable of an EL90 is just long enough to reach this power connector.